 This shift is foundational.
 You can’t manage what you can’t trust—and you can’t scale what you can’t measure.

-2) Cash flow stops being a surprise
+2) Cash flow management stops being a surprise

 Many profitable companies still feel broke.
 That’s because profit and cash are not the same thing.